contaware/git-docs-notes/README.md

   Attention: it works by removing your last commit and creating a new one.
 If you already pushed your work to a shared remote repository and others have built on your last commit, do not amend!

-Note: without the `-m` option, Git launches the [configured](#config) editor to write/edit your message.

 After a commit has been created, it can be referenced by its hash value, and usually the first 4-6 hash characters are enough.
-There is also `HEAD` that points to a branch which refers to its latest commit.
+In a local repository `HEAD` points to the currently checked-out branch or commit when in [detached HEAD state](#switch-to-a-committag).
+A branch always refers to its latest commit.
 Appending a tilde with a number means to go back by the given amount of generations, so `HEAD~1` refers to the 2nd most recent commit and `HEAD~2` is the 3rd most recent one.

 ### Log